matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 Since the server-server API does not know the requesting user, the response should divulge information based on if any member of the requesting server could join the room.
-The requesting server is trusted to properly filter this information.
+The requesting server is trusted to properly filter this information using the `world_readable`, `join_rules`, and `allowed_room_ids` fields from the response.

 If the target server is not a member of some children rooms (so would have to send another request over federation to inspect them), no attempt is made to recurse